ridhima04rawat-max/assignment_ridhima/README.md

 ## Features

-- Web search using Tavily API
+- Built using Python, Groq API, and Tavily API
-- Extensible provider architecture for Groq/OpenAI/Gemini and Tavily/Serper
+- Provider flexible architecture designed for future OpenAI/Gemini and Serper integration
 - Citation grounded answer generation
 - Async orchestration using asyncio
 - Session and conversation persistence using SQLite